 Hunyadi’s Long Campaign in 1443-44, part two

 In fact, the so-called Long Campaign lasted no more than 5-6 months but it gained this name because of the unusually frequent military clashes with the enemy.
 Besides, it was no small thing to lead a campaign in the winter was not a small thing, 2,000 kilometers back and forth on the enemy’s territory.
 You can read about the preparations for this campaign here:

 The ultimate goal of King Ulászló I and Hunyadi János was to drive the Ottoman Empire out of Europe.
 The first target of their crusade was Edirne (Drinápoly, Hadrianopolis), the capital of Sultan Murad II.
 The Serbian horsemen of Despot Brankovics proved to be very useful guides after crossing the Danube in October 1443.
 Their marching order took shape, while the units of Hunyadi and Újlaki (about 12,000 men) followed the vanguard throughout the campaign.
 They were followed by the main army, two days behind, led by King Ulászló I.

 After a few days, the vanguard (this time led by Hunyadi) stumbled upon the first Ottoman forces around Jagonida.
 Having scattered them, the 35,000-strong-army moved on with his 3,000 wagons, among them at least 600 Hussite war-wagons, supplied with seasoned Czech mercenaries.
 The Czech mercenaries, paid by Cardinal Cesarini, and the German / French knights’ number was altogether about 5,000 men.

 As the bulk of the Sultan’s army was busy in Morea, the Ottomans could send only their soldiers from Serbia and Bulgaria for the time being.
 Hearing the news of Hunyadi’s coming, Murad ordered his Janissary troops to take up positions at the passes of Balkan mountain.
-The Ottoman ruler hurried to summon his army that was about 150,000-men-strong.
+The Ottoman ruler hurried to summon his army which was about 150,000-men-strong.

 The first major battle was against Bey Szinán who was defeated, then the crusaders took the fort of Krusevác and pulled it to the ground.
 Then, they aimed Nis and took it without much-a-do.
 Having plundered and burned the city, the crusaders received the news that three Ottoman armies were approaching rapidly.